George Aiken: Early political career

 Aiken served as a school board member in Putney from 1920 to 1937.
 A Republican, he unsuccessfully ran for the Vermont House of Representatives in 1922.
 In 1930, he ran successfully.
-He was reelected in 1932, and served from 1931 to 1935.
-As a state representative, he became known for his opposition to the private power companies over the issue of dam construction.
+He was reelected in 1932 and served from 1931 to 1935.
+As a state representative, he became known for his opposition to private power companies over the issue of dam construction.
 Aiken was elected as Speaker of the House in 1933, over the opposition of the Republican establishment.
-As Speaker, he shepherded to passage the Poor Debtor Law, which protected people who could not pay their obligations during the Great Depression.
+As Speaker, he shepherded the passage of the Poor Debtor Law, which protected people who could not pay their obligations during the Great Depression.

 In 1934, Aiken won election as Lieutenant Governor of Vermont.
 During his 1935 to 1937 term, Democrats had achieved more representation in the Vermont Senate than they had previously, though with only seven senators as compared to 23 Republicans, they were still heavily in the minority.
 Aiken used his position on the senate's Committee on Committees — the lieutenant governor, President pro tempore of the Vermont Senate, and a senator elected by the rest of the body — to ensure that Democrats were fairly represented on the senate's committees.
 As a result of Aiken's initiative, Democrats were represented on almost every committee, and constituted a majority on two.
 In addition, Aiken ensured that Elsie C. Smith, the state senate's only female member, was fairly considered with respect to committee assignments; in fact, Senator Smith was appointed to more committees than any of her peers.